Haivision/srt/docs/API/API-socket-options.md

       `srt_create_config`.
 Note that this setting may override the setting derived from the group.

-## List of options
+## List of Options

-The following table lists SRT socket options in alphabetical order.
+The following table lists SRT API socket options in alphabetical order.
 Option details are given further below.

 | Option Name                                            | Since | Restrict | Type      | Units   | Default       | Range    | Dir |Entity |
 | :----------------------------------------------------- | :---: | :------: | :-------: | :-----: | :-----------: | :------: |:---:|:-----:|